Reorganization Of Nortel Inversora Finally Set To Unlock Value For Shareholders, Additional Upside From Telecom/Cablevision Merger

 Risks

-- Reorg and/or Cablevision merger fails to clear regulatory approval, the company has to give up too much spectrum, or the deal fall through.
+- Reorg and/or Cablevision merger fails to clear regulatory approval, the company has to give up too much spectrum, or the deal falls through.

-- Emerging market macro risks
+- Emerging market macro risks.

-- FX risk
+- FX risk.

 Reorganization of Nortel/Telecom

-The thesis is pretty simple: once the pending reorganization is complete, Pref B shareholders will receive approximately 198mm shares of Telecom’s Class B common stock, or roughly 20.4% of Telecom.
-One share of NTL represents 1/20th of actual Pref B shares (1,470,455 outstanding) and one share of TEO represents 5 Telecom Class B shares, therefore each NTL share represents ~1.35x the value of TEO.
-At the 7/27/17 closing price of TEO at 27.28, and the intrinsic value of NTL is 36.84 vs the trading price of 32.75 (~13% upside).
+The thesis is pretty simple: Once the pending reorganization is complete, Pref B shareholders will receive approximately 198mm shares of Telecom’s Class B common stock, or roughly 20.4% of Telecom.
+One share of NTL represents 1/20th of actual Pref B shares (1,470,455 outstanding) and one share of TEO represents 5 Telecom Class B shares; therefore, each NTL share represents ~1.35x the value of TEO.
+At the 7/27/17 closing price of TEO at 27.28, and the intrinsic value of NTL is 36.84 vs. the trading price of 32.75 (~13% upside).
 Here’s the math in case it wasn’t clear from the above:

-- 1 NTL = 1/20th Pref B of Nortel (1.47mm o/s);
+- 1 NTL = 1/20th Pref B of Nortel (1.47mm o/s).

-- 1 TEO = 5 common shares of Telecom;
+- 1 TEO = 5 common shares of Telecom.

-- 1 Pref B = 134.6 shares of Telecom common (198mm/1.47mm);
+- 1 Pref B = 134.6 shares of Telecom common (198mm/1.47mm).

 - And finally, since 1 TEO is equivalent to 5 Telecom common, 1 NTL translates into ~1.35 TEO equivalent (6.735/5).